Self-Determination and Self-Advocacy

 - Youth in Action!
 Becoming a Stronger Self-Advocate is a tip sheet for youth from the National Collaborative on Workforce and Disability (NCWD).

-- Self-Advocacy: What’s That?: explanation of self-advocacy as well as some historical background
+- Self-Advocacy: simple explanation of self-advocacy as well as some historical background.

 - Brochure from NH Family Voices (PDF, 2 p., 2013): Self-Advocacy Tips for Students with Special Health Needs